Prince0827/DSA-Documentation/README.md

  My Tech Learning Journey at The Incubator Hub,  I started building my portfolio from  the inception of my DATA ANALYSIS class.

- I have also learnt a couple of skills, such as the usage of Excel to clean and transform structured data, Python for unstructured data, SQL for database queries and storage, and Power BI for business reporting,and portfolio building
+ I have also learnt a couple of skills, such as the usage of Excel tools such as Power Query Editor,to extract, perform data wrangling, and Pivot tables for Analysis and

+ reporting.
+Also, Power BI for business Intelligence, and portfolio building

-## Project Topic : E commerce Sales Analysis
+## Project Topic : DSA Data Analysis Project

 ### Project Overview